gabekutner/roommatefinder-mobile/README.md

 ## Initialization

 >NOTE: Some initialization requirements are still hardcoded: (ip address).
-The IP address is configured in `src/core/api`, simply edit the ADDRESS variable.
+The IP address is configured in `src/core/api`.

 Clone repository